Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 • Using crypto to purchase goods or services

-Understanding Long-Term Vs Short-Term Capital Gains Taxes On Crypto
+Understanding Long-Term vs. Short-Term Capital Gains Tax on Crypto

 As per IRS, you are taxed differently on your crypto assets based on how long you have held them.
 If you sell your crypto in less than a year, your capital gains taxes are considered short-term.
 In case you hold your crypto for more than twelve months, your taxes fall under the long-term capital gains taxes.
 Both of these types of capital gains taxes have different tax rates depending on the period of Holding, filing status, and your income bracket for the year.